USCbiostats/partition/README.md

 ## Installation

-You can install the development version of partition2 GitHub with:
+You can install the development version of partition GitHub with:

 ``` r
 # install.packages("remotes)